tobykurien/Xtendroid/README.md

 Xtendroid is an Android library that combines the power of [Xtend][] with some utility classes and annotations for productive Android development.
 Xtendroid helps to reduce/eliminate boilerplate code that Android is known for, while providing full IDE support.
 This is achieved by using Xtend's [extension methods][xtend-doc] and [active annotations][] (edit-time code generators), which expand out to Java code during editing/compilation.

-Xtendroid can replace dependency injection frameworks like RoboGuice, Dagger, and Android Annotations, with lazy-loading getters that are automatically generated for widgets in your layouts.
-With Xtend's lambda support and functional-style programming constructs, it also reduces the need for libraries like RetroLambda and RxJava.
+Xtendroid can replace dependency injection frameworks like RoboGuice, Dagger, and Android Annotations, with lazy-loading getters that are [automatically generated][injection] for widgets in your layouts.
+With Xtend's lambda support and functional-style programming constructs, it reduces/eliminates the need for libraries like RetroLambda and RxJava.
+With it's [database support][database], Xtendroid also removes the need for ORM libraries.

 **Anonymous inner classes**